wardle/hermes/README.md

 ### Is hermes fast?

-Hermes benefits from the speed of its dependent libraries, particularly [Apache Lucene](https://lucene.apache.org) and [lmdb](https://www.symas.com/lmdb), and from some fundamental design decisions including read-only operation and memory-mapped data files.
+Hermes benefits from the speed of the libraries it uses, particularly [Apache Lucene](https://lucene.apache.org) and [lmdb](https://www.symas.com/lmdb), and from some fundamental design decisions including read-only operation and memory-mapped data files.
+It provides a HTTP server using the lightweight and reliable [jetty web server](https://www.eclipse.org/jetty/).

 I have a small i3 NUC server on my local wifi network, and here is an example of load testing, in which users are typing 'mnd' and expecting an autocompletion: